akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 *completes* when upstream completes

+throttle
+^^^^^^^^
+Limit the throughput to a specific number of elements per time unit, or a specific total cost per time unit, where a function has to be provided to calculate the individual cost of each element.

+*emits* when upstream emits an element and configured time per each element elapsed

+*backpressures* when downstream backpressures

+*completes* when upstream completes

 Asynchronous processing stages
 ------------------------------

-These stages encapsulate an asynchronous computation, properly handling backpressure while taking care of the asynchronous operation at the same time (usually handling the completion of a Future).
+These stages encapsulate an asynchronous computation, properly handling backpressure while taking care of the asynchronous operation at the same time (usually handling the completion of a CompletionStage).

 mapAsync
 ^^^^^^^^
-Pass incoming elements to a function that return a ``Future`` result.
-When the future arrives the result is passed downstream.
+Pass incoming elements to a function that return a ``CompletionStage`` result.
+When the CompletionStage arrives the result is passed downstream.
 Up to ``n`` elements can be processed concurrently, but regardless of their completion time the incoming order will be kept when results complete.
 For use cases where order does not mather ``mapAsyncUnordered`` can be used.

-If a Future fails, the stream also fails (unless a different supervision strategy is applied)
+If a ``CompletionStage`` fails, the stream also fails (unless a different supervision strategy is applied)

-*emits* when the Future returned by the provided function finishes for the next element in sequence
+*emits* when the CompletionStage returned by the provided function finishes for the next element in sequence

-*backpressures* when the number of futures reaches the configured parallelism and the downstream backpressures
+*backpressures* when the number of ``CompletionStage`` s reaches the configured parallelism and the downstream backpressures

-*completes* when upstream completes and all futures has been completed and all elements has been emitted
+*completes* when upstream completes and all ``CompletionStage`` s has been completed and all elements has been emitted

 mapAsyncUnordered
 ^^^^^^^^^^^^^^^^^
-Like ``mapAsync`` but ``Future`` results are passed downstream as they arrive regardless of the order of the elements that triggered them.
+Like ``mapAsync`` but ``CompletionStage`` results are passed downstream as they arrive regardless of the order of the elements that triggered them.

-If a Future fails, the stream also fails (unless a different supervision strategy is applied)
+If a CompletionStage fails, the stream also fails (unless a different supervision strategy is applied)

-*emits* any of the Futures returned by the provided function complete
+*emits* any of the ``CompletionStage` s returned by the provided function complete

-*backpressures* when the number of futures reaches the configured parallelism and the downstream backpressures
+*backpressures* when the number of ``CompletionStage`` s reaches the configured parallelism and the downstream backpressures

-*completes* upstream completes and all futures has been completed  and all elements has been emitted
+*completes* upstream completes and all CompletionStages has been completed  and all elements has been emitted

 Timer driven stages